 Framework Agreement means the framework agreement between DBCT Holdings, the State, PCQ, DBCT Trustee, DBCT Management and others dated 31 August 2001.

-Funding Access Seeker has the meaning given to that term in Section 6(c)(1).
+Funding Access Seeker means an Access Seeker that has entered into a Funding Agreement or Underwriting Agreement with DBCT Management.

 Funding Agreement means an agreement on such terms as DBCT Management reasonably requires, including in relation to the provision of such security to DBCT Management as it reasonably requires, pursuant to which an Access Applicant must fund the reasonable and proper costs of: